amybru/byioboba/README.md

 ###### Drink Card Page (drinkCard.html)

-* Planning: When desining this website, it was decided that there was simply too much information for each drink to be shown to the user on the drinks.html page.
+* Planning: When designing this website, it was decided that there was simply too much information for each drink to be shown to the user on the drinks.html page.
 Thus, a new page was created so the user could view the details in a clean and minimalistic format.
 This page also proved to be a good place to call the edit drink function in the form of a button near the bottom of the page.

 * Testing: Testing the drink card i as follows:
     1. Navigate to drink card by clicking on an entry in the browse drinks page
-    2. Check to see data apears as expected
+    2. Check to see data appears as expected
     3. Hover over "Edit Drink" button to check the hover effect
     4. Click on "Edit Drink" button to be taken to the edit drink form
     5. Hover over "Back to search" button to check the hover effect